imanghafoori1/laravel-heyman/README.md

 ### :raising_hand: Contributing
 If you find an issue, or have a better way to do something, feel free to open an issue or a pull request.
-If you use laravel-widgetize in your open source project, create a pull request to provide it's url as a sample application in the README.md file.
+If you use laravel-heyman in your open source project, create a pull request to provide it's url as a sample application in the README.md file.

 ### :exclamation: Security